cloudfoundry-community/vault-broker/README.md

     `$VAULT_ADDR`, but can be set separately if you need or want applications to access the Vault via DNS, or over a load balancer.
+  - **$VAULT_ADDRS** - The addresses to use when accessing the Vault to set up new policies and manage provisioned services.
+This variable is **required** for HA.
+If the first address in the list is unavailable, the broker will failover to the other vaults in the list for token renewel/issuing/etc. (Note: the application bound to the broker must also be configured to fail over to the other addresses in the list)
+  - **$VAULT_ADVERTISE_ADDRS** - The addresses to hand out to bound applications, along with their credentials.
+This defaults to `$VAULT_ADDRS`, but can be set separately if you need or want applications to access Vaults via DNS, or over load balancers.
   - **$VAULT_TOKEN** - The token that the service broker will use when interacting with the Vault.
 This variable is **required**, and you probably want to set it to a root token.